-Under a conventional approach to indexing links by a search engine, information about the targeted address that a link is pointed towards might be included in a search engine’s index, as well as the anchor text displayed within the links, and possibly even some text near the link itself.
-The Google Reasonable Surfer model points to the possibility of other information being collected about a link as well, which could be taken together as a whole to calculate how much value or weight might be passed along by the link to another page under a PageRank link analysis model or even in determining how much weight the anchor text used to point to a link might carry.
+Under a conventional approach to indexing links by a search engine, information about the targeted address that a link is pointed towards might be included in a search engine’s index and the anchor text displayed within the links, and possibly even some text near the link itself.
+For example, the Google Reasonable Surfer model points to the possibility of other information being collected about a link as well, which could be taken together as a whole to calculate how much value or weight might be passed along by the link to another page under a PageRank link analysis model or even in determining how much weight the anchor text used to point to a link might carry.

 Link behavior information can include such things as:

 - The location of the link on the page, as a “link placeholder”

 - Whether the selection of a link might launch a new application and/or a new browser window

 - Whether alert messages are generated upon selection of a link

 - Whether a web page (or additional information) associated with a link is opened in an existing browser window by that content into a section or a tab of the browser window, rather than in multiple browser windows

 The type of link behaviors supported by a mobile device might differ from the type of link behaviors support by a laptop computer.
 For example, if you perform a search using a laptop at Google Maps for a particular type of business, and you have a map displayed on the right, with choices of businesses to click upon on the left, clicking on one of the links to businesses on the left might result in an information box displayed over the map showing more information about the businesses, including location, address, and a link to the home page of the business.
 A phone might not be able to display that information box.

 This link behavior information might be collected in a real time manner as well, capturing context information associated with links, such as: